bjo163/netbox-proxbox/README.md

 ## 1. Installation

-The instructions below detail the process for installing and enabling Proxbox plugin.
+The instructions below detail the process for installing and enabling proxmox plugin.
 The plugin is available as a Python package in pypi and can be installed with pip.

 ### 1.1.
 Install package